CALIO

 His origin story sounds like your typical superhero inception, but with a twist.

 Calico’s real name is Hector Gill.
-He dons a dark fitted suit along with a mask that has small bent animal ears atop his head.
+He dons a dark fitted suit along with a full head mask, crowned by a pair of small bent animal ears.
 His main focus is to weed out animal abusers in the city.

 H.H.
 German drives the point home by saying,